samuelemarro/TreeCommittee/README.md

 # TreeCommittee

 TreeCommittee is an optimized inference tool that only runs the necessary layers of a neural network.
-This is achieved by splitting the network in "bmodules".
+This is achieved by splitting the network in "modules".

 ## Modules